African humid period: Background and beginning

-The African humid period took place in the late Pleistocene and early-middle Holocene, and saw increased precipitation in Northern and Western Africa due to a northward migration of the tropical rainbelt.
+The African humid period took place in the late Pleistocene and early-middle Holocene, with increased precipitation in northern and western Africa due to a northward migration of the tropical rain belt.
 The AHP stands out within the otherwise relatively climatically stable Holocene.
 It is part of the so-called Holocene climatic optimum and coincides with a global warm phase, the Holocene Thermal Maximum.
 (Note: The end of the AHP coincides with the maximum temperatures.
 In Senegal, temperatures during the AHP were 1 C-change lower than today there.)
-Liu et al. 2017 subdivided the humid period into an "AHP I" which lasted until 8,000 years ago, and an "AHP II" from 8,000 years onward, with the former being wetter than the latter.
+Liu et al. 2017 subdivide the humid period into an "AHP I" which lasted until 8,000 years ago, and an "AHP II" from 8,000 years onward, with the former being wetter than the latter.

-The African humid period was not the first such phase; some evidence exists for as many as 230 older such "green Sahara"/wet periods going back perhaps to the first appearance of the Sahara 7–8 million years ago.
+The AHP was not the first such phase; some evidence exists for as many as 230 older "green Sahara"/wet periods, dating back perhaps to the first appearance of the Sahara 7–8 million BP.
 Earlier humid periods appear to have been more intense than the AHP of the Holocene, including the exceptionally intense Eemian humid period.
-This humid period provided the pathways for early humans to cross Arabia and Northern Africa and which, together with later moist periods, has been linked to expansions of the Aterian populations and the speciation of insect species.
+This humid period provided the pathways for early humans to cross Arabia and northern Africa and which, together with later moist periods, has been linked to expansions of the Aterian populations and the speciation of insect species.
 Such humid periods are usually associated with interglacials, while glacial stages correlate to dry periods; they occur during precession minima, unless large ice sheets or insufficient greenhouse gas concentrations suppress their onset.

-The Bølling–Allerød warming appears to be synchronous with the onset of the African humid period as well as to increased humidity in Arabia.
+The Bølling–Allerød warming appears to be synchronous with the onset of the AHP and with increased humidity in Arabia.
 Later, in the Blytt–Sernander sequence the humid period coincides with the Atlantic period.